Ezh494/ansible-monitoring-loging/Readme.md

 # Playbook for installation Monitoring and loging systems
 **This playbook has been tested only on Ubuntu 20+ system!!!**
 ## Roles information
-static-ip (optional)
+static_ip (optional)
-* Preparation servers - install statis IP address
+* Preparation servers - install statis IP address (need add you DNS servers in the dafaults role)

 prometheus
 * prometheus